rafeca/prettyjson/README.md

 prompt where you can past JSON strings and they'll be automatically displayed in a clearer way:

 ![Example 3](https://raw.github.com/rafeca/prettyjson/master/images/example5.png)

-If you install the package globally (with `npm install -g prettyjson`), the CLI will be installed automatically in your PATH thanks to npm.

 ### Command line options